Integrate search into your app

-- How to Integrate Azure Cognitive Search with Kontent – shows how you can use Azure Cognitive Search with webhooks in a .NET web app.
+- How to Integrate Azure Cognitive Search with Kontent.ai – shows how you can use Azure Cognitive Search with webhooks in a .NET web app.

-In-app filtering can work well for smaller web applications and single-page applications (SPAs).
-For example, if you have a smaller project (up to 100 content items) and don’t need a robust search, you can cache the content from your Kontent project in your app and filter it during the app's runtime.
+In-app filtering can work well for smaller web applications and single-page applications.
+For example, if you have a smaller project (up to 100 content items) and don’t need a robust search, you can save the content items from your Kontent.ai project in your app’s memory and filter the content during runtime.

-When you need to add search to your web app, an external search service fits the bill in most cases.
-After you complete the initial integration with the service and add logic for reacting to webhook messages, you get a search with an index that’s automatically updated.
+When you need to add a search to your app, an external search service fits the bill in most cases.
+After you complete the initial integration with the service and add logic for reacting to content changes, you get a search with an index that’s automatically updated.

 - React to content changes either immediately with webhooks or at your own pace with Sync API.